 - Seeds of Harmony Earns Bronze in American Women Artists Annual Exhibition

 Seeds of Harmony earned the BRONZE AWARD in the 2014 Master Signature American Women Artists Exhibit, held at Addison Art Gallery in Orleans, MA.
-The exhibit runs through September 15, 2014.
+The exhibit runs through September 15, 2014, with a closing reception on September 13th from 5-7 PM.
+Highly noted, Erin Coe was the judge for the show this year.
+Visit americanwomenartists.org (or our Blog) to read more about her comments regarding the show and her impressive credentials.
 This is the third award in the last year Seeds of Harmony has received (a First Place Award, and an Honorable Mention prior) and we are delighted with its strong recognition.
 We are especially honored to receive this award within the highly recognized and regarded criteria of American Women Artists.
 Seeds of Harmony features nine pomegranates with a subtle, while brilliant, serpent woven amidst the foliage.
 The piece speaks of harmony and abundance while inviting us to welcome these gifts more fully – and truthfully – into our lives.

 - Celestial Joy and Illusion of Complexity Win Awards